Atlas-OS/Atlas/docs/diagnostics.md

 are not automatically deleted; users may remove ZIPs after the investigation no longer needs them.

+Staged payload traversal includes preparation evidence, the install request and runtime logs, but skips application code/assets.
+The machine report is collected before bulk file traversal.
+TrustedInstaller install phases persist startup, completion and exception details (including stack/position) in the staging copy's `Executables\AtlasModules\Logs\install-capture.log` and `install-run.log`.
+The broker relays a bounded tail on failure.
+These logs cover bootstrap and module-loading exceptions; process termination or script parse failures may leave no exception log.

+For an RC3 export that exhausted its entry limit, run `tools/dev/Get-AtlasInstallEvidence.ps1` in elevated Windows PowerShell as the affected account, then export diagnostics again.
+It reads state and recent staging requests without executing payload scripts, and saves a local log in the app's Logs directory for the existing exporter to redact.
+Send the resulting ZIP rather than the raw log.

 For triage, read `manifest.json`, correlate timestamps in app logs with the installation/preparation/media job, and check `report/machine-report.txt` for health, state and Windows events.
 Do not infer success merely from a completed